dotnet/msbuild/Documentation/project-docs/developer-guide.md

 ### For Windows

-1. CMake (available from https://cmake.org/) on the PATH.
-2. git (available from http://www.git-scm.com/) on the PATH.
+1. git (available from http://www.git-scm.com/) on the PATH.

 ### For Linux

-1. CMake (available from https://cmake.org/) is required to build the native host `corehost`.
-Make sure to add it to the PATH.
-2. git (available from http://www.git-scm.com/) on the PATH.
+1. git (available from http://www.git-scm.com/) on the PATH.
-3. clang (available from http://clang.llvm.org) on the PATH.

 ### For OS X

 1. Xcode
-2. CMake (available from https://cmake.org/) on the PATH.
 3. git (available from http://www.git-scm.com/) on the PATH.
 4. Install OpenSSL (a .NET Core requirement)
   - brew install openssl